karamkallab/LocalZero_mini_p/README.md

 You can run the backend using **any Java IDE** (such as IntelliJ IDEA or Eclipse):

+1. Navigate to the LocalZero_mini_p folder.
-1. Open the `LocalZero` project folder in your IDE.
+2. Open the `LocalZero` project folder in your IDE.
-2. Navigate to:
+3. Navigate to:
    `Localzero/localzero/src/main/java/com/example/localzero`
-3. Run the `LocalzeroApplication.java` file.
+4. Run the `LocalzeroApplication.java` file.

 This starts the Spring Boot WebSocket and REST server on port **8080**.